JEEVA-25KS/OAI-uplink-scheduler/README.md

+# Uplink Scheduler Modification (OAI)

+## Overview
-The scheduler decides:
+The uplink scheduler in 5G NR is responsible for:
-- Which UEs get to transmit in each time slot
+- Selecting which UEs transmit in each time slot
-- How many resource blocks (RBs) each UE gets
+- Allocating Physical Resource Blocks (PRBs)
-- What modulation and coding scheme (MCS) to use
+- Choosing Modulation and Coding Scheme (MCS)
-- Power control parameters
+- Managing power control parameters

-It implements a Proportional Fair algorithm to balance throughput maximization and fairness among multiple users.
+It typically uses a Proportional Fair (PF) algorithm to balance throughput and fairness.

-Here the uplink scheduler is made to stricly assign two different static prbs to two different UE's.
+## My Contribution
+- Modified the uplink scheduler in OpenAirInterface (OAI)
+- Implemented a **static PRB allocation strategy** for two UEs
+- Assigned **fixed and distinct PRB sets** to each UE
+- Introduced **time-varying PRB patterns** to observe scheduler behavior